apache/maven-site/content/markdown/repositories/dependencies.md

 under the License.
 -->

 A dependency is a connection between a Maven project and an artifact that Maven adds to some classpaths.
-It is defined by a `dependency` element in the project's pom.xml file that provides the coordinates of the artifact to depend on and the scope in which that dependency applies.
+It has both an artifact and a scope: the artifact that is depended on and the scope in which the artifact is added to the classpath.

-For example,
+A dependency is defined by a `dependency` element in the project's pom.xml file.
+The child elements of the `dependency` specify the coordinates of the artifact to depend on and the scope in which that dependency applies.
+Consider the `dependency` element:

 ```xml
 <dependency>